Computer-Mediated Communication SIG

 - representing linked data and media objects connected with/embedded in CMC discourse;

-- developing perspectives for the representation of discourse in multimodal CMC environments in which the participants in one interaction space combine a variety of modalities from written, spoken and non-verbal modes.
+- developing perspectives for the representation of discourse in multimodal cmc environments in which the participants in one interaction space combine a variety of modalities from written, spoken and non-verbal modes.

-Michael Beißwenger, TU Dortmund University
+Michael Beißwenger, University of Duisburg-Essen

 Wiki space and mailing lists

 For exchange on the issues and tasks listed above, the SIG uses the talk pages in the TEI wiki and a mailing list.